Frequently Asked Questions

 Why should I enroll my child a minimum of 2 days a week?

 We need to build a relationship and trust with your child.
 The fastest way to do that is by attending 2 days a week.
 The more time spent in our program the quicker trust can be established between educators and children.

-Throughout the year we will go out into the community and offer a kindness card to receptive folks we come across or give out a treat in an effort to make others smile.
-We do this to teach the children about giving, kindness and social responsibility.
-Generally we do this the week of Halloween, the last week before Christmas break and before spring break.
+While we talk about kindness on a daily basis, throughout the year we will go out into the community and offer a kindness card to receptive folks we come across or give out a treat in an effort to make others smile.
+We do this to teach the children about giving, kindness and social responsibility and as a way to connect with our community.
+Generally we do this the week of Halloween, the last week before Christmas break and before Spring Break.

 What is the forest school approach?